agrc/gis.utah.gov/_posts/2017-09-05-municipal-boundaries-update-for-third-quarter-2017-calendar-year.md

 ---
-layout: post
-status: publish
-published: true
-title: 'Municipal Boundaries update for Third Quarter 2017 (calendar year)'
+title: Municipal Boundaries update for Third Quarter 2017 (calendar year)
 author:
   display_name: M Heagin
   email: mheagin@utah.gov
 date: 2017-09-05 19:42:24
 categories:
   - Featured
 tags:
-- municipal boundaries
   - annexations
   - boundaries
+  - municipal boundaries
 ---
 We are heading into fall now and everyone seems to be getting things in order for the end of the year.
 AGRC has been working with cities and counties to get some older areas updated and boundaries current.
 The 2020 Census is fast approaching so it’s a good time to review your data and get any missing areas included.
 AGRC will be submitting data to Census BAS program again at the end of the year.
 They do like to see documentation of some kind for all areas included.